 Don’t we also deserve the grace-filled space to stumble?
 Yep.

 Wisdom is the quality of having knowledge, experience, and good judgment.
-I can only speak for me, but for the love of all things unconditional, I need only look back across the journey of my life for proof that God loves me just as I am, right where I’m at.
-He has a 100% proven track record of accepting me ‘as is.’
+I can only speak for me, but for the love of all things unconditional, I need only look back across my life’s journey for proof God loves me just as I am, right where I’m at.
+God has a 100% track record of accepting me ‘as is.’
 If not, I wouldn’t be sharing this article with you because my poor behaviors would have rendered me null and void a long time ago.

-Don’t we deserve to love the person we see in the mirror for who she is too?
+Don’t we deserve to love the person we see in the mirror for who she is?
 Yep.

 We DO THE BEST WE CAN to allow ourselves to remain untroubled despite our imperfections.